MusLead/UNO_PuM/Journal and Rule.md

 a lot of time to grasp that problem.

 Recursion for this project?
-another problem was, i easily implement recursion to my programm, that leads to memory leak (possibly)
+another problem was, I easily implement recursion to my programm, that leads to memory leak (possibly)

 Kassel, 19.02.2023